top of page

 September'23 - ..

-art manager, curator, co-founder of the Moscow gallery “Adept”, founder of the international art association NO W Foundation.
-From the beginning of spring 2022 till today, he has been traveling to different countries, implementing various anti-war and humanistic initiatives.
+art manager, curator, co-founder of the Moscow gallery "Adept", founder of the international art association NO W Foundation.
+From the beginning of spring 2022 to the present, he has been traveling to different countries, implementing various anti-war and humanistic initiatives.

-Another author, or maybe these are the authors - guess what - remain in Russia and therefore do not want their names to be announced in the public field.
+Another author, or perhaps these are the authors – you can guess – remain in Russia and therefore do not want their names to be announced in the public domain.

 The format of the works is digital art/prints.

-The works are based on wartime photographs of Moscow created by anonymous artists still in Russia, co-authored by curator Alexei Korneev.
-The whole series is dedicated to the people who were unable to leave the territory of the Russian Federation and continue to resist, surrounded by those who prefer to close their eyes to the ongoing tragedy and go about their business.
+The works are based on wartime photographs of Moscow, created by anonymous artists who are still in Russia, in collaboration with curator Alexey Korneev.
+The entire series is dedicated to people who were unable to leave the territory of the Russian Federation and continue to resist, surrounded by those who prefer to close their eyes to the ongoing tragedy and are busy with their own affairs.

-The works are a reflection of the terrible feeling that the authors have in Moscow.
-When one goes out into the street, an apocalypse is happening in their world.
-Meanwhile, people go about their business as if there is no war, and nothing has happened.
-This feeling is close to many people.
-It is heartbreaking to see fellow citizens as an indifferent crowd of people who do not care as long as they have the opportunity to "live their lives".
-It creates an acute sense of loneliness and dissent.
+The works are a reflection of the terrible feeling that never leaves the authors in Moscow: when you go out into the street, an apocalypse is happening in your world, and people go about their business absolutely calmly, as if there is no war and nothing has happened.
+This feeling is close to many people - to see in their fellow citizens an indifferent crowd of people who still have the opportunity to "live their own lives", and themselves feel loneliness and acute dissent.

-In the project, this feeling is represented in the form of gray zombie-humans.
-However, we do not know how many people experience the same thing.
-So, each gray man on the test may turn out to be a colored one.
-The loneliness and detachment felt by the most conscious of citizens is one of the scars that this war and regime have left on Russian society.
+In the project, this is presented in the form of gray zombie men, but we do not know how many of them experience the same thing - so each gray man may turn out to be colored.
+Loneliness and detachment from others, which the most conscious of citizens feel, is one of the scars that this war and this regime left on Russian society.

-At the same time, there are also "villains" among the colored people.
-In the works, this is primarily a marker of a consciously broadcast position.
-According to the authors, many Russian security forces are well aware that they are doing terrible things.
-However, they continue to do so because there are no orders that cannot be disobeyed.
+At the same time, there are "villains" among the colored people.
+In the works, this is primarily a marker of a consciously transmitted position and, according to the authors, many Russian security officials understand perfectly well that they are doing terrible things and this is their choice, because there are no orders that cannot be ignored.

-There are also works that are not directly related to the war, such as one that portrays a typical situation in Russia where an official or law enforcer runs over a person in their official car and avoids punishment by taking advantage of their position."
+There are also works that are not related to the war - for example, about a typical situation in Russia, when an official or security officer hits a person in a service car and avoids punishment by using his position."

 bottom of page